ElectionDataAnalysis/electiondata/docs/User_Guide.md

 The system will report (in the `.warnings` files) any strings that did not match the regex.

+For an interactive sandbox for learning python regex, try `RegularExpression101.com`.

 ### \[\<foreign key\> lookup\]

 If any of the munge formulas depend on information from other files, munger must specify lookup information.
 For each foreign key, there must be a separate section with corresponding header (foreign key, plus " lookup", e.g. `[CANDIDATE NAME lookup]` if the results file has a `CANDIDATE NAME` field.
 This section needs: